imkmf/moshimoshi/README.md

-Ohayo is Gravatar, for bios.
+Moshimoshi is Gravatar, for bios.